panther-labs/panther/README.md

 ### Team

 We are a San Francisco based [startup](https://www.crunchbase.com/organization/panther-labs) comprising security practitioners who have spent years building large-scale detection and response capabilities for companies such as Amazon and Airbnb.
 Panther was founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a cloud-native solution for automated log analysis open-sourced by Airbnb.

-Want to help make Panther even better? <a href="https://boards.greenhouse.io/pantherlabs" alt="Panther on Greenhouse">We are hiring!</a>

 ### Why Panther?